Sell Your Art Online For Free With Cosimo

 2. Consider Your Drawing Style

-For A Quick Sketching and Capturing Motion
+Quick Sketching and Capturing Motion

-For Detailed Work
+Detailed Work and Precision

 3. Experiment with Hardness Levels